-The 1876 Reading Room, located in Red House and opened by Professor Lord Robert Winston in 2017 is used by boys on the Excellence Programme to access publications for enhancing knowledge in a peaceful space.
+The 1876 Reading Room, located in Red House and opened by Professor Lord Robert Winston in 2017, is used by pupils on the Excellence Programme to access publications for enhancing knowledge in a peaceful space.

 The purchase of 10 Vex Robots means Robotics has been introduced into the STEAM curriculum in 2019.
 Science, Technology, Engineering, Arts and Mathematics are used as access points for guiding student enquiry and critical thinking.
 Every Year 8 pupil is able to learn the increasingly required skill of building and coding robots.
 The robots will also be used to create an extra-curricular activity for all pupils to have the chance to develop coding skills.

 The STEAM Leeds Mechanics Kit allows pupils to work in groups to design and build solutions to real life problems.
 Skills gained include taking thoughtful risks, engaging in experiential learning, persisting in problem solving and embracing collaboration.